List of cache coherency protocols

 Examples of coherency protocols for cache memory are listed here.
-For simplicity, all "miss" Read and Write status transactions which obviously come from state "I" (or miss of Tag), in the diagrams are not shown.
+For simplicity, all "miss" Read and Write status transactions, which all only come from state "I" ("invalid", or miss of Tag), in the diagrams are not shown.
 They are shown directly on the new state.
 Many of the following protocols have only historical value.
 At the moment the main protocols used are the R-MESI type / MESIF protocols and the HRT-ST-MESI (MOESI type) or a subset or an extension of these.